Attygalle murder: Trial

 Non-summary proceedings were held by Magistrate Keith Macleod, and these were held within the Welikada Prison as it was deemed safer and crowds that participated in the proceedings limited.
 After the non-summary proceedings were terminated and the case was committed to the Supreme Court of Ceylon and Kotelawala asked for an English-speaking Jury.
 The Supreme Court trial on 15 April at Hulftsdorf with Justice Alexander Wood Renton preceding and drew large crowds.
 The prosecution was led by Crown Counsel C. M. Fernando, assisted by B. W. Bawa, H. J. C. Pereira, R. H. Morgan.
 The accused were defended by Eardley Norton, a Calcutta Lawyer assisted by T. Thornhill, F. W. Williams, P. G. Cooke, Hayley, Schneider and Donald Obeyasekara.

-Crown Counsel, Fernando opened the case, making out that the murder was well planned.
-Witnesses were examined from Monday to Saturday and on 20 April the witness Pila gave evidence which was very damaging to the accused.
 Piloris alias Pila, was hired by Singhoney Perera and Baron Singho to carry out the murder since he knew how to handle a gun, having fought in the Boer War under Winston Churchill.
 Singhoney Perera and Baron Singho had also purchased a gun from the Walkers for Rs 25 and kept Pila in a rented room.
 They had planned to kill him after the murder but failed when Pila took a different escape route.
 He was arrested by the police and confessed to the murder.
 He was offered a pardon, in exchange for becoming a crown witness.

-On the night of 20 April, Kotelawala the first accused was admitted to the hospital with signs of poisoning and died shortly.
-Dr Huybertsz held the postmortem and concluded that death was due to poisoning either by arsenic or calomel.
-Kotelawala had left a letter to his wife stating that he had not instigated anyone to kill Francis Attygalle and that after Pila's evidence, he had no hope whatsoever.
-The news of the death caused much excitement in Colombo and continued till the day of the funeral.
-Crown Counsel Fernando's home was attacked.

 The trial found Singhoney Perera guilty and sentenced him to death.
 Baron Singho was acquitted.
 On 14 June at 8:00 AM, Perera was executed at Welikade prison.